casangi/casadocs/docs/tasks/task_plotms.rst

       -  Ignore scan boundaries when time-averaging data; parameter ignored when *avgtime* is not set.
       -  False (default): time-average data within individual scans.
-      -  When scan number is used in plotting or locate, the first scan number of scans averaged together is used for the value, independent of unflagged/flagged data.
+      -  When scan number is used in plotting or locate, the scan number is the first scan number in the bin, independent of unflagged/flagged data.

    -  *avgfield*

       -  Ignore field boundaries when time-averaging data; parameter ignored when *avgtime* is not set.
       -  False (default): time-average data within individual fields.
-      -  When field number is used in plotting or locate, the first field number of fields averaged together is used for the value, independent of unflagged/flagged data.
+      -  When field id is used in plotting or locate, the field number is the first field id in the bin, independent of unflagged/flagged data.

    -  *avgbaseline*